ElkieAC/ElkieAC.github.io/README.md

-This is my website portfolio created with HTML, CSS JavaScript, and Bootstrap.
-I used the base design from a StartBootstrap portfolio template https://startbootstrap.com/theme/resume.
+This is my portfolio built with HTML, SCSS, JavaScript and Bootstrap.
+I got the starting design base from a StartBootstrap portfolio template https://startbootstrap.com/theme/resume.